Skip to content

 4 days work week- will it be a norm?

-Reading Time: 5 minutes The employees at Microsoft, Japan, delivered a 40% increase in productivity during their four days workweek trial period.
+The employees at Microsoft, Japan, delivered a 40% increase in productivity during their four days workweek trial period.
 The CEO of Microsoft, Japan, said- “I want employees to think about and experience how they can achieve the same results with 20% less working time.
 Work a short time, rest well and learn a lot.”

 Since March 2020, there have been a lot of changes in our lives, personal and professional, well, for most of us.
 From going to the office to setting up an office in our homes, from having water cooler conversations to chatting and meeting virtually, from having office outings to virtual events, and for some of us, going back to everything after a year.